amaliak/mexBBFMM3D_easy/README.md

 ###BBFMM3D: Overview
 The Fast Multipole Method (FMM) is an algorithm that performs fast multiplication of an N x N dense matrix Q(x,y) where N is the number of unknown values at points (x,y) in a 2D domain, with a matrix H of size N x m (N>>m).
 The direct multiplication approach has complexity O(N^2), while the BBFMM3D has linear complexity O(N).
 The table below shows computation times on a single core CPU when using the BBFMM3D and when using direct multiplication.

+The BBFMM3D algorithm uses Chebyshev interpolation to approximate the multiplication.
+The approximation error can be controlled by the number of Chebyshev nodes used, which can be adjusted to achieve the desired accuracy. mexBBFMM3D provides a Matlab interface for the BBFMM3D package, which is written in C++.
+Note that the C++ code is faster than the Matlab interface.

 |   N      |  Time for BBFMM3D (sec)  |  Time for direct multiplication (sec) |
 | -------: |:------------------------:|:-------------------------------------:|
 | 12,500   |                       4.3|  22.8                                 |